Categories: Uncategorized

 Grundarfjörður Waterfall

 There was a buzz in the air as we gathered in the lobby of the Fosshotel.
 After a quick head count, we joined our buses and met our local Icelandic guides who would be with us throughout the expedition.
 Our pre-voyage tour took us to visit some of Reykjavik’s highlights including the futuristic Harpa concert hall, the Perlan Exploratorium for views over the city and fascinating displays of Iceland’s natural history and concluded with a visit to Iceland’s tallest church, Hallgrímskirkja.
 With a palpable sense of excitement, the bus dropped us back off at the Harpa for a short walk to get our first glimpse of the Greg Mortimer, with its futuristic Ulstein X-BOW® design.
-Greeted by some of the expedition team, we were then taken to our comfortable cabins and had time to explore the ship’s areas, including the relaxing polar library and panoramic observation lounge before our safety briefing and all important first meal in the ship’s dining room.
+Greeted by some of the expedition team, we were then taken to our comfortable staterooms and had time to explore the ship’s areas, including the relaxing polar library and panoramic observation lounge before our safety briefing and all important first meal in the ship’s dining room.

 Snaefell